Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

   `https://api.basistheory.com/reactor-formulas`
 </span>

-Create a new reactor formula for the tenant.
+Create a new Reactor Formula for the Tenant.

 ### Permissions